Symmetry for Class 5

 • Symmetry

-Symmetry is a method to balance an object when it can be divided into two perfectly identical halves.
+An object is said to have symmetry if it can be divided into two identical halves.
+In other words, symmetry is a method to balance an object when it can be divided into two perfectly identical halves.
 It is like a special kind of balance and sameness in a shape.
-This means that when you split it up into two pieces, one side of an object looks exactly like the other.

 In order to create an imaginary line in the middle of it, we could have divided it into two parts.
 The figure shows a symmetric flower.